bchubb-web/webmaster/README.md

 # Webmaster!

 ## Introduction
 Webmaster is a lean website development framework designed to ease the process of building and maintaining websites.
-It provides an anything-goes approach, allowing developers to create custom solutions without being constrained by rigid structures.
+It provides an anything-goes approach, allowing developers to create custom solutions without being constrained by rigid structures while still providing simple means to get up and running quickly.

 ## Getting Started
 To get started with Webmaster, ensure that webmaster is installed in your project with composer: